Junior Faculty Writing and Creative Works Summer Academy

 Senior and mid-career faculty from any discipline can apply, but those from the Fine Arts, Humanities, (English, Classics, and Foreign Languages), History, Philosophy, Sociology, African Studies, and Afro-American Studies) are especially encouraged.

-Scholar Coaches will also be required to attend all mandatory activities (with exception of peer accountability groups) and monthly Scholar Coach meetings during the summer months.
+Scholar Coaches will also be required to attend all mandatory activities including the monthly Scholar Coach meetings during the summer months (with exception of peer accountability groups).
 A stipend will be provided to Scholar Coaches who mentor Faculty Scholars.
-To be considered for the Summer Academy, the faculty member must submit an online application and an updated CV by Friday, March 22, 2024, 5:00 p.m. using the InfoReady platform.
+To be considered for the Summer Academy, the faculty member must submit an online application and an updated CV by Friday, March 20, 2026, 5:00 p.m. using the InfoReady platform.

 Apply on InfoReady at: https://howard.infoready4.com.
 Use your Howard University email address and password to log in (SSO).

-Okianer Christian Dark, Esq., Associate Provost for Faculty Development
+Okianer Christian Dark, J.D., Associate Provost for Faculty Development and Professor of Law

 Contact at: Okianer.c.dark@Howard.edu

-Elka M. Stevens, Ph.D., Department of Art, Chadwick A. Boseman College of Fine Arts
+Elka M. Stevens, Ph.D., Associate Professor, Department of Art, Chadwick A. Boseman College of Fine Arts

 Contact at: EStevens@Howard.edu

-Jacoby A. Carter, Ph.D., Department of Philosophy, College of Arts and Sciences
+Jacoby A. Carter, Ph.D., Professor, Department of Philosophy, College of Arts and Sciences

 Contact at: Jacoby.carter@Howard.edu